kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 Extend the [NodeRestriction][] admission controller to add further limitations on a node's effect on
 pods:

-1. Restrict labels to a whitelisted prefix: `unrestricted.node.kubernetes.io/`
+1. Restrict labels to per-namespace whitelisted keys
+2. Prevent nodes from modifying labels through a `pod/status` update.
-2. Restrict mirror pod OwnerReferences to only allow a node reference.
+3. Restrict mirror pod OwnerReferences to only allow a node reference.

 ## Motivation